bebraw/cv/cv.md

 In 2018, I began to organize technical conferences in Finland with a small group of other developers in a voluntary manner.
 The first event, React Finland held in April, was a great success.
 It sold out two months before the conference and had around 300 attendees.
 The three day conference gave us enough confidence to organize another event in October.
 GraphQL Finland was smaller in scope and although not sold out, it had over 150 attendees and was well received by the community.

-The success on conference side of things might lead to establishing a new event company in Finland to run these kind of things.
+The second edition of React Finland in 2019 was even a greater success and it reached 400 attendees while gaining highly favorable feedback.
+The event was a major step for the brand and overall execution of the event was on a good level.
+As a director, I was responsible for the overall planning, certain technical bits (asset generator, site), and marketing (content marketing supported by other initiatives).

 On SurviveJS side, I've focused more on consulting since 2017 due to demand.
 My clients include companies such as Kapsch, eBay, and Kleiner Perkins in addition to a number of smaller companies requiring my specific attention.
+I've been exposed to businesses of different sizes while gaining insight to how they operate.

-I am one of the organizers of React Vienna and support the local community the best I can.
+At the moment, I live in Vienna and I am one of the organizers of React Vienna while being active and known figure in the community.
+My time in Vienna has taught me a lot about different cultures while I've also picked up the basics of the German language.

 ## Open Source Experience